surpher/PactSwift/README.md

 ## Verifying your client against the service you are integrating with

-If you set the `PACT_DIR` environment variable, your Xcode setup is correct and your tests successfully run, then you should see the generated Pact files in:
+If you set the `PACT_PACT_OUTPUT_DIRDIR` environment variable, your Xcode setup is correct and your tests successfully run, then you should see the generated Pact files in:
-`$(PACT_DIR)/_consumer_name_-_provider_name_.json`.
+`$(PACT_OUTPUT_DIR)/_consumer_name_-_provider_name_.json`.

 Publish your generated Pact file(s) to your [Pact Broker][pact-broker] or a hosted service, so that your _API-provider_ team can always retrieve them from one location, even when pacts change.
+Normally you do this regularly in you CI step/s.

 See how you can use simple [Pact Broker Client][pact-broker-client] in your terminal (CI/CD) to upload and tag your Pact files.
 And most importantly check if you can [safely deploy][can-i-deploy] a new version of your app.